TACHarsis/hemtt-mod-template/ReadMe.md

         * change all occurences of "ADDON_TEMPLATE" to the same tag, just all caps (used in #defines)
         * change all occurences of "TAG" to your actual tag

-run build.bat (run build_release.bat for release ready mod)
+* Classic hemtt:

+    build.bat               - to build without signing.
+Will build into 'addon' directory. build_release.bat       - to build ready for release with signing.
+Will build into 'release' and 'keys' directory.

+* hemtt v10+

+    build_v10.bat           - to build without signing.
+Will build into '.hemtt\build' directory. build_dev_v10.bat       - to build dev version, set up for file patching with associated softlinks.
+Will build into '.hemtt\dev' directory. build_release_v10.bat   - to build ready for release with signing.
+Will build into '.hemtt\release' directory.

-If you just build it like that, your mod will be called "My Cool Mod" and do nothing but put out a chat message when you enter a mission/editor preview.
+If you just build mod as is, your mod will be called "My Cool Mod" and do nothing but put out a chat message when you enter a mission/editor preview.